ottoGet your BioMap

 What causes abnormal Glucose levels?

 Elevated fasting glucose is caused by insulin resistance (the body's cells don't respond well to insulin), excess refined carbohydrate and sugar intake, sedentary lifestyle, obesity, chronic stress (cortisol raises blood sugar), poor sleep, certain medications (corticosteroids, beta-blockers), and genetic predisposition to type 2 diabetes.
+Note: very low fasting glucose (<70 mg/dL) can indicate hypoglycemia, causing dizziness, shakiness, or confusion — especially important if you take diabetes medication.

 When should you see a doctor?